-Violins can last a long time.
-Compared to other instruments that you break-in after a couple of years, violins don’t reach their stride until after 25 to 50 years of regular use.
+Violins can last a long time too.
+Compared to other instruments, they often don’t reach their stride until after 25 to 50 years of regular use.
 Aged violins are prized possessions.
-However, not all violins make it to old age.
+However, they don’t all make it to old age.

 Table of Contents

-- Visit a Luthier for a Professional Setup
+- 17. Visit a Luthier for the Ultimate in Instrument Care

 The first and easiest way to help your violin live a long and productive life is to keep your hands clean.
 General hygiene is vital to maintaining a clean instrument.

-You’re always better off storing your violin in its case when you’re not playing to keep it safe.
+As a rule of thumb, you’re always better off storing your instrument in its case when you’re not playing to keep it safe.
 Otherwise, the instrument can be knocked over or stepped on easily.

-Fluctuating temperatures and humidity levels matter when it comes to caring for your violin too, particularly if you live in a cold or dry climate.
-The instrument is made from wood, which can dry out, become brittle, and form cracks.
+Changes in temperature and humidity levels matter when it comes to instrument care, particularly if you live in a cold or dry climate.
+The instrument is made from wood, which can dry out, become brittle, and even form cracks.

-Store your violin in ideal conditions for the best results.
 Make sure the case offers special features to handle extreme temperatures.
 Never leave the instrument outside in the winter, and use a humidifier if your home feels dry.
-Top-quality violin cases even offer built-in humidifiers (if you’re looking for some ideas, check out these guitar case humidifiers that can be used in violin cases too).
+Top-quality cases even offer built-in humidifiers (if you’re looking for some ideas, check out these guitar case humidifiers that can be used in violin cases too).